dariowouters/ts-map/README.md

         - This is located in base.scs at map/europe/ or map/usa/
         - Put all \*.base files in SCS/map/
     - Overlays
-        - Located in base/material/ui/map/road/ and in base/material/ui/company/small/
         - Put all \*.dds files in SCS/overlay/
+        - Located in
+            - base/material/ui/map/
+            - base/material/ui/map/road/
+            - base/material/ui/company/small/
     - Prefab information
         - Also located in base.scs, copy all \*.ppd files (with directories) from prefab/ and prefab2/ to SCS/prefab/
     - Sii road look files
         - Located in def.scs at def/world/
         - Copy road_look.sii and road_look.template.sii to SCS/LUT/road/
+    - ferry connection Files
+        - Located in def.scs at def/ferry/connection/
+        - copy all \*.sii files to SCS/LUT/ferryConnection/

 - DLC (Vive la France ! as an example)